Chris Donnels: End of career

 When Donnels' contract with the Dodgers expired at the end of the 2001 season, the Arizona Diamondbacks offered Donnels a contract and more money.
 He went on to play the 2002 season with Arizona, hitting .238 with 3 home runs in 74 games.
 He was traded to the Chicago Cubs at the beginning of the 2003 season, but did not see any playing time.
 Five weeks later, the Florida Marlins purchased Donnels' contract from the Cubs.
 Donnels remained in the Marlins minor league system until the end of the season when he was released.
 On March 8, 2004, Donnels signed a free agent contract with the Colorado Rockies.
 Nearing forty years of age, Donnels played out the season for the Rockies Triple-A affiliate, the Colorado Springs Sky Sox, then retired.

 He played in his last official major league game on September 29, 2002.

 Mitchell Report

 On December 13, 2007, he was named in the Mitchell Report to the Commissioner of Baseball of an Independent Investigation Into the Illegal Use of Steroids and Other Performance Enhancing Substances by Players in Major League Baseball.
-According to the report, Donnels purchased both human growth hormone and anabolic steroids from Kirk Radomski between 2000-2004.
+According to the report, Donnels purchased both human growth hormone and anabolic steroids from Kirk Radomski between 2000 and 2004.